gzj2013/px4_offboard_interface/README.md

 		handle_message(&msg);
 ```

-Screen into the NuttX shell and start a mavlink session like in the example above.
+On the off-board side, in another terminal run the ```px4_offboard_interface``` executable.

-On the off-board side, in another terminal run the ```c_uart_interface_example``` executable.
 You should see output in the NuttX shell similar to this:

 ```
 HANDLE MESSAGE